Crypto-Stock-Exchange/Demo/README.md

 Early withdrawal is possible but comes with a significant fee, which is redistributed to users with accurate predictions who stayed committed.

-## 📘 Want the full breakdown?
-Read the complete documentation here (insert real link if available)

 ## ✅ Legal & Licensing Information
 This project has been reviewed for legal compliance.
 To operate such a platform legally, we acquired licensing through GFSC (Comoros).